 Yellow and Blue A pretty standard-issue paint job in central Oaxaca.
 The contrast of blue and yellow is one of my favourite combinations on earth.
 I can’t get enough of this building.
 Accidental Street Art North of the city centre, near the apartment we lived in, was this seemingly forgotten truck.
 We passed this scene almost daily whether we were heading to the grocery store, bakery, cafe, or our favourite taco stand.
-The truck never moved during our entire …
+The truck never moved during our entire stay. …

 It’s such a tiny area.
 The entirety of Central America – including the regions of Mexico we visited – could fit within the country of France.
 Yet every country is different than the next, each one having its own distinct culture.
 In Guatemala for example, the Mayan roots are very obvious; from physical features to traditional clothing and general way of life.
 While right next door in El Salvador, due to several tragic moments in recent history, the Mayan culture …